30-Minute Chicken Noodle Soup Recipe (Better Than Store-Bought!)

 • Cook for time listed on package (usually 6-8 minutes)

-• Test one noodle to ensure it’s tender but still firm
+• Test one noodle to ensure it’s tender but still slightly firm (al dente)

 3. Final steps: